d5/tengo/README.md

 ## Features

-The Tengo language, as a programming language, has the following features:
+Tengo, as a programming language, has the following features:

 - Dynamically typed
 - Bytecode compiled: very fast (see [benchmark](#benchmark) results below)